Coulonge River

+The Coulonge River (/kuːˈlɒndʒ/; [kulɔ̃ʒ]) is a predominantly wilderness river in western Quebec, Canada.

 A popular river for whitewater canoeing enthusiasts, it is often grouped together with the Dumoine and Noire Rivers as three of a kind.
 The three rivers share the same watershed, and have similar whitewater characteristics.
 All three empty into the Ottawa River within a distance of 105 km from one another.

+Description

+One of a dozen or so significant tributaries of the Ottawa River, the Coulonge River has a length of 240 km and a drainage area of 5060 km2, and runs in a general south-eastern direction from its headwaters in Lac au Barrage (situated in La Vérendrye Wildlife Reserve) to the Ottawa River at Fort-Coulonge.
+Over that distance, it drops approximately 260 m.
+The massive Grandes or Coulonge Chutes, with a height of 48 m, is approximately 15 km upstream of the confluence with the Ottawa River.

 The historic Félix-Gabriel-Marchand Bridge crosses the Coulonge River near Fort-Coulonge.
 Constructed in 1898, this 148.66 m long bridge is the longest covered bridge in Quebec.

+Over the period 1926 to 1993, the Coulonge River had a mean flow of 74.1 m3/s.
+Mean minimal flow was 25.1 m3/s and mean maximum flow was 195 m3/s.
+Record maximum flow was 410 m3/s in May 1947, while record minimum flow was 9.58 m3/s in October 1948.